 Typically, a single dental implant consists of a titanium post that is securely placed in the jawbone, followed by the attachment of an abutment connecting the implant to a tooth restoration such as a crown, bridge, or denture.
 Once the implant has fully healed, you can enjoy the pleasure of eating your favorite foods, maintaining oral hygiene, and engaging in basic activities like smiling and speaking with utmost ease.
 With dental implants Chicago dentists — alongside their global counterparts—recognize these compelling benefits and consistently extend their high recommendations, endorsing them as the preferred solution.

 Dental implants are created to mimic the appearance of your natural teeth.
-An aesthetic, effective solution for missing or damaged teeth, dental implants can
+At Strobel Dentistry in Chicago dental implants serve as an aesthetic, effective solution for missing or damaged teeth and can:

 During your visit, the doctor will carefully consider several factors to determine if you are a candidate for dental implants.
 Some of these considerations include: